JunhuaL/a-crack-in-the-bark/README.md

 For calculating LPIPS you'll need the Alexnet weights from the [LPIPS repository](https://github.com/richzhang/PerceptualSimilarity/tree/master).
 The `weights` directory under the `lpips` directory need to be placed at the base of this repository.

 # Usage
 Our experiments generally follow 4 stages, image generation, surrogate training, watermark removal and assessing the images.
-Example commands used to execute our experiments can be found in [`example_pipelines.md`](./example_pipelines.md), main changed the user has to make is providing the required paths to specific data directories and parameters for the attacks.
+Example commands used to execute our experiments can be found in [`example_pipelines.md`](./example_pipelines.md), main changes the user has to make is providing the required paths to specific data directories and parameters for the attacks.

 ## Generation
 The image generation script, `generate_data.py`, attaches a customized Logger object to save the outputs and additional meta data required for our experiments.
 After finishing a new folder will be created following this structure: